 - Make sure the wires are not touching when the fuse blows as it may cause a short circuit.
 When making the fuse replacement ensure it has the same rating.

-- Shield unconnected wires using vinyl tape to avoid short circuit, also let the unconnected wires or terminals remain with the caps on ends.
+- Shield unconnected wires using vinyl tape to avoid short circuits, also let the unconnected wires or terminals remain with the caps on ends.

 - Have the speaker wires connected properly to the terminals making sure they correspond?
 If you share the Negative wires or ground them to the metallic part of the vehicle the unit may be damaged or fail to function.